 The story of “pirating” Cuban Television has never been told.
 Fidel Castro has finally died, may his soul rot in hell forever.
 And Ken, who was more like my dad than my own father, has passed away.
 Ken and I both agreed that only after Castro was dead, and one of us has died, would it be safe to tell the story.
 Ken wanted me to tell the story when he was gone, and now is the time to finally tell this story.

-This went on for more than 15 years.
+This went on for more than 25 years for me, and more than 40 years for my friend Ken Agnew, who started covering Cuban news in 1959.
 It was just a side-hustle.
 My main gig was a freelance cameraman shooting news stories in the Florida Keys.
 That little side-hustle earned me several hundreds-of-thousands of dollars over the years.
 Adjusted for inflation, that would be worth a few million dollars today.
 Not too shabby for a part-time side-hustle.